By United Language Group

 Pencils down!
 As it turns out, the 7th largest economy in the world is India.
 And the 4th most commonly spoken language is Hindi.

 There is a misconception that there are many English speakers in India.
 While many educated Indians do speak English, only about 30% of the country as a whole speaks it.
-So if you’d like to do business in India, having your content translated into Hindi (and other languages spoken by your target audience) is a smart choice.
+So if you’d like to do business in India, having your content translated into Hindi is a smart choice.
 Even people who speak two languages fluently often prefer to read and shop in their mother tongue.

 Meanwhile, 810 thousand people in America speak Hindi.
 Lumped together with its Pakistani sibling, Urdu, Hindustani is the 7th most common language for Americans to speak at home.